 - Contact clients signing-up for a free consultation via www.hypno.co.uk

-- Provide information on hypnotherapy, offers, tips, products and more to clients signing-up to Join the Community via www.hypno.co.uk
+- Provide information on hypnotherapy, offers, tips, products and more to clients signing-up to Be in the Know via www.hypno.co.uk

 - Conduct an assessment for clients who request help with treatment